Manik-Kapil/GoodPulse-EComRetentionFiasco/README.md

 The data pipeline follows a **Medallion Architecture** in Databricks, progressively refining raw transactional and marketing data through three layers before surfacing insights in Looker.

 **Executive Summary** </br>
-Core Structural Issue: Extremely Low Repeat Rate

-The most critical finding is a repeat purchase rate of approximately 0.03%.
+Core Structural Issue: Extremely Low Repeat Rate.
+The most critical finding is a repeat purchase rate of approximately 3.0%.

 Out of 93,358 customers:
 - ~90K are one-time buyers